allefeld/tikzfig/README.md

 The basic structure of a tikzfig script is
 -   `tfInit`: initialize TikZ figure
 -   style commands
--   `tfLayout`: organize the layout of a TikZ figure using boxes arranged over a grid
+-   `tfLayout`: organize the layout of a TikZ figure using boxes (views) arranged over a grid
 -   for each view:
     -   `tfView`: prepare layout box as current view
     -   optionally `tfIsoView`: impose isoscaling on the current view